Acute Mountain Sickness (AMS)

 Treating Acute Altitude Sickness

-- Descend to a lower altitude immediately
+- Descend to a lower altitude immediately in case of serious symptoms.

 - If you have a headache, take ibuprofen or paracetamol